-On August 21, 2017 the next solar eclipse will be visible from the United States.
-The map below shows the path of totality, the time along the path that totality will occur, and the percentage of partial eclipse that will be visible from other locations in the United States.
-To see the 2017 total solar eclipse, you'll need to be located somewhere along the path of totality.
+On July 2, 2019 the next solar eclipse will be visible from Chile, Argentina, and the Pitcairn Islands.
+The maps below show the path of totality.
+To see the July 2, 2019 total solar eclipse, you'll need to be located somewhere along the path of totality.

 Learn more about eclipses and safely observing the Sun with these articles and videos!
 We'll help you discover how much fun it can be to explore our nearest star safely.